Fenugreek health benefits

 7. Immune boosting

 Fenugreek helps in increasing the immune system of the body.
-A research done in 2003 revealed that the fenugreek has an immune stimulatory effect and can be used for a variety of medicinal purpose and also strengthened the use of Ayurvedic and Unani drugs (10).
+Research done in 2003 revealed that the fenugreek has an immune stimulatory effect and can be used for a variety of medicinal purposes and also strengthened the use of Ayurvedic and Unani drugs (10).

 8. Prevents Ulcer

-Fenugreek contains flavonoids which help in lowering the mucosal injury by protecting the stomach by its antioxidant activity.
-Thus consuming fenugreek helps in lowering the risk of ulcer. antiulcer property of fenugreek is because of the flavonoids present in them.
+Fenugreek contains flavonoids that help in lowering the mucosal injury by protecting the stomach by its antioxidant activity.
+Thus consuming fenugreek helps in lowering the risk of ulcers.
+The antiulcer property of fenugreek is because of the flavonoids present in them.
 These flavonoids act as an antioxidant and maintain the mucosal integrity of the stomach (13).

 9. Rich in minerals

 Fenugreek leaves have high calcium, zinc, beta-carotene, and fiber.
-In a research done on various food items, it was observed that among pulses, bread and fenugreek leave given to children’s, fenugreek leaves are more mineral rich and nutrient content, therefore, helps in proper development of the children during their growing age (14).
+In a research done on various food items, it was observed that among pulses, bread and fenugreek leave given to children’s, fenugreek leaves are more mineral-rich and nutrient content, therefore, helps in the proper development of the children during their growing age (14).

 10. Strengthens Hair